PhilippeArnaudHiroux/PSoC6_Joystick/README.md

 # PSoC6_Joystick
-This is a project using the PSoC 6 to create a game on the TFT shield.
+This is a project using the PSoC 6 to create a game on the TFT-shield.

 ## How it works
 The game consists of different levels.
 You have to complete a course with the joystick.
 If you touch the red line you go back to level 1.
 If you touch the green line you go to the next level.